Bite into the best of British in the Albion Cafe at Boundary

 Image True Communications

 Stepping into Albion Café in Shoreditch, a slice of the 2009 Boundary restaurant and lifestyle venture from Terrance Conran, is akin to stepping into your own personal farmer’s market.
 Greeted with wafting undertones of fresh baked goods (sweet temptations include giant bourbon biscuits and staff- recommended flapjacks), the organic produce and diverse preserves of the Albion shop are the doorway to a relaxed and chic side street café.
+The restaurant is amazing, I asked where they got the furniture and they told me you can design your own table at oddculture.

 The fresh décor of oak, cream bricks and clean lines framing a well-lit open kitchen make for a friendly and stylish dining experience.
 Signature high ceilings play on the vertical layout of the café where canteen-style tables lend themselves to large groups and round corner tables long for an intimate catch up with old friends.